Lucas-Erkana/Vet-clinic/README.md

 4. In this project, many-to-many relationships will be added and more complex queries to be used to answer questions will be written.

+5. In this project we([Lucas](https://github.com/Lucash2022) and [Kevin](https://github.com/Kevin-Mena)) will have a chance to optimize some slow queries in our database.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>